 "It’s going to be tough going to Lambeau.
 Obviously it’s an environment that’s tough to play in, but we’re hoping that a lot of our Vikings fans travel, just like there were some Green Bay fans at home this past week."

 The shorter week won’t matter to either side considering they faced off last weekend.
-At least it gives the Packers less time to watch video of the horror show their defense put on trying to slow down Peterson.

 They’ll do a better job this Saturday night.